Index

 The POCSO Act outlines the process of filing a complaint and initiating legal action but does not specify the procedure for remanding the accused.
 In the absence of specific guidelines, the remand procedure detailed in the Code of Criminal Procedure (CrPC) is followed.

 Section 4(2) of the CrPC stipulates that offences covered under other laws will fall under the jurisdiction of the Code.
 However, this provision is subject to special provisions outlined in other statutes.
 Section 5 of the Code reinforces this by ensuring that special provisions prevail over the general provisions of the Code.
-Sections 56, 57, and 167 of the CrPC align with these principles, particularly due to the lack of specific guidance in the POCSO Act regarding remand and detention procedures.
+Sections 56, 57, and 167 of the CrPC align with these principles.
+This is particularly due to the lack of specific guidance in the POCSO Act regarding remand and detention procedures.
 Consequently, the relevant provisions of the CrPC concerning remand and custody apply in cases related to the POCSO Act.

 Under Section 56, police officers are tasked with promptly taking an arrested person to a Magistrate or the officer in charge of a police station.
 Section 57 mandates that the period of custody cannot exceed 24 hours without a Magistrate’s order.
 Moreover, Section 167 directs the officer in charge or the investigating officer to transmit case details to the Special Court when investigations cannot conclude within 24 hours, and there are substantial grounds to believe the accusations.
-This section also outlines the Special Court’s authority to order the detention of the accused for up to 15 days, based on the circumstances of the case.
+This section also outlines the Special Court’s authority to order the detention of the accused for up to 15 days.
+It is based on the circumstances of the case.

 Conclusion